Filipster/mipt-projet/README.md

 Here we will work with face detection.
 Initially, the algorithm needs a lot of positive images (images of faces) and negative images (images without faces) to train the classifier.
 Then we need to extract features from it.
 For this, Haar features shown in the below image are used.
 They are just like our convolutional kernel.
 Each feature is a single value obtained by subtracting sum of pixels under the white rectangle from sum of pixels under the black rectangle.

 ![haar_features](https://user-images.githubusercontent.com/55165630/143433964-254993ff-def9-4294-8902-e2c100119224.jpg)

+#Compute Imagem

+Rectangle features can be computed very rapidly using an intermediate representation for the image which we call the integral image.
+The integral image at location x,y contains the sum of the pixels above and to the left of x,y, inclusive: